 Braised Rabbit

-nspired by a comment from Helen at Beyond Salmon on my Braised Beef Short Ribs post, I decided to cook a rabbit for the first time.
+Inspired by a comment from Helen at Beyond Salmon on my Braised Beef Short Ribs post, I decided to cook a rabbit for the first time.
 I followed my usual procedure when venturing into a new ingredient or preparation, researching about a dozen recipes from all sources and then closing the books and leaving the computer and just cooking.
 By the way, most of the recipes I read included tomatoes, but since I've been on a braised meat jag lately, doing Short Ribs and Lamb Shanks in the last few weeks, and both of those included tomatoes, in the interest of variety I cut the tomato component in this down to a squirt of paste, to deepen the color slightly without giving it so much tomato flavor.

 The sauce was excellent (my last-minute impulse to throw in a piece of cinnamon worked particularly well) but the rabbit itself was a bit chewy, I'm sure because it started out frozen.
 Tana at Small Farms has been urging me (and everyone else) to seek out the small-farm local suppliers, and I'm edging my way closer to doing that, and this is a prime example.
 I've had tender rabbit in restaurants, and I know that fresh rabbits must be available near me.
 According to the excellent article in the Times Style Magazine last Sunday ("The Two Portlands"), Maine has "one of the highest percentages of organic farms in the country."
-(The article is heavy on Fore Street, Scales, Duckfat, Browne Trading, Hugo's, Flatbread and Standard Baking Company, all among the best Portland has to offer, so they pretty much hit the high points.)
+(The article is heavy on Fore Street, Duckfat, Browne Trading, Hugo's, Flatbread and Standard Baking Company, all among the best Portland has to offer, so they pretty much hit the high points.)

 Braised Rabbit